wal-co/Planet-Lander-Python-1/README.md

 6) Run the game using `python PlanetLander.py`

 # Updating settings.py
 I have hard-coded screen height and width into the game.
-If you find the options to be ill suited to your screen, change the constants with in this file
-I have hard-coded screen height and width into the game.
 If you find the options to be ill suited to your screen, change the constants within this file

-I also have included a "difficulty" setting if you find it to easy or hard to land on the planets safely.
 I also have included a "difficulty" setting, if you find it too easy or hard to land on the planets safely.

 # Playing the Game